RichardHerz/example-controls/README.md

 See source files of a complete simulation at our reaction-diffusion project here at github.

-These examples are live on the web at the [link] (https://richardherz.github.io/example-controls/ "github.io link") for this project.
+These examples are live on the web at the github.io link for this project https://richardherz.github.io/example-controls/